 During the menses it’s good enough to rinse it with water or just wipe with a paper towel/tissue/toilet paper.
 In between, it should be in boiling water for a couple of minutes for hygienic reasons.
 So that’s about three weeks time to get to a place with a stove/microwave/kettle or you just do it on your camping stove if you carry one anyway.
 For storage – it just waits in the toiletry bag.

 7. It’s better for my health!

 Tampons and sanitary pads contain all kinds off chemicals and bleach.
-So a mens-cup is an easy way to avoid this!
+So a diva-cup is an easy way to avoid this!
 Plus, the production of tampons/pads is using up loads of resources.
 So I can easily avoid that at no extra hassle.

 8. It saves a lot of money!

 Even when living in a country that is so famous for it’s cheap toiletries (seriously!
 Drug stores started accepting wechat-pay which is so far pretty much only used in China because sooo many Chinese tourists spent huge amounts on toiletries to take home.
-The price of a tube of hand-creme is lower as in Cameroon!) the mens-cup is already saving me a load of money and saving even more of my budget when traveling!
+The price of a tube of hand-creme is lower as in Cameroon!) the diva-cup is already saving me a load of money and saving even more of my budget when traveling!